ailenus/SpartaGlobal-ArrayInsertSortMerge/readme.md

 merging method in the `ArrayMerge` class.

 Both unit testing classes use a method from the main class, `App`, to help generate random integer arrays.
-The method is named `generateRandomIntArray` and takes two integer parametres, one for specifying the desired length of the randomly generated array and the other for specifying the upper bound of the integer values that should be generated.
+The method is named `generateRandomIntArray` and takes two integer parameters, one for specifying the desired length of the randomly generated array and the other for specifying the upper bound of the integer values that should be generated.

-Both the `ArrayInsertTest` and the `ArrayMergeTest` classes contain a helper method `initialise`, containing parametres about the lengths and bound of the integer arrays to be test, which is invoked in all tests before the assertions to generate random integer arrays according to the parametres passed.
+Both the `ArrayInsertTest` and the `ArrayMergeTest` classes contain a helper method `initialise`, containing parameters about the lengths and bound of the integer arrays to be test, which is invoked in all tests before the assertions to generate random integer arrays according to the parameters passed.
 The purpose is to simplify the process of testing different lengths and bounds conditions.
-The `initialise` methods in both unit test classes generate random integer arrays using the abovementioned `generateRandomIntArray` method.
+The `initialise` methods in both unit test classes generate random integer arrays using the aforementioned `generateRandomIntArray` method.
 The initialisation method also initialises the correct result array using methods from the standard library.